Area residents see benefits in marijuana legalization, but concerns persist

 “The only (issue I have) is the same problem I have with alcohol, which has always been legal,” said Squires.
 “That is, impaired thinking and vision and stuff like that.
 If people use it, they should be restricted to their personal space.”

-Adyson Aden of Pekin is in favor of HB0902.
-She has some apprehension, however, about a potential for widespread abuse of cannabis.
+Adyson Aden of Pekin is in favor of the legislation, but has apprehension about a potential for widespread abuse of cannabis.

 “I’m concerned about people overdoing it, using it all the time,” said Aden.
 “I know my mom’s been talking about how she’s concerned people are going to be driving under the influence of it and things like that.
 I think that could be a negative.”